Skip to main content

 Monitor Disk Usage

-Regularly check your disk usage from within the operating system using commands like df -h (Linux) or Disk Management (Windows).
-Running out of disk space can cause services to crash and data loss.
+Regularly check your disk usage from within the operating system.
+Running out of disk space can cause services to crash, databases to corrupt, and log files to stop writing — often with no obvious warning until things break.

 Clean Up Regularly